Sri Lanka Blocks Facebook, Instagram To Prevent Spread of Hate Speech - Slashdot

 ...it's useless.

-Censorship is evil, period (Score:2)
+Censorship is evil, period (Score:5, Insightful)

 When talking about elections, Stalin reputedly said: "It's not who votes that counts; it's who counts the votes".
 Whenever one of these "hate speech" articles come up, I think of something similar: It's not the hate speech that matters; it's who gets to define what hate speech is.

 I live in Europe, where the equivalent to the American 1st Amendment is ridiculously watered down.
 The European equivalent says: "Everyone has the right to freedom of expression.
-This right shall include freedom to hold o
+This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.

+...
+The exercise of these freedoms ... may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for..." and the list of exceptions continues...

+Which means: Just like in Sri Lanka, European governments can restrict your speech based on the ruling elite's ideas of necessity, safety and morals.
+Which basically means that they can restrict any damned thing they please.

 Re: (Score:2)